-Nick Whitaker Interim Chair, and Lay Member
+Alan Kershaw Chair, and Lay Member

-Helen Watts Lay Member

-Robin Ellingham Lay Member

-VACANT Lay Member
+Nick Whittaker Lay Member VACANT Lay Member VACANT Lay Member Lay Member

-Banu Gokberk Practitioner Member
+Lalia Pessoa-White Practitioner Member

 Madeleine Lee Practitioner Member

 Phil Muriel Practitioner Member

-NRPSI's Executive Director is Mike Orlov : https://www.linkedin.com/in/orlovmike/
+NRPSI's Executive Director is Mike Orlov

-At the board meetings the papers are prepared by the Executive Director and the Chair together with our external accountants.
+Board papers are prepared and presented by the Executive Director and the Chair together with our external accountants.

-The Executive Director participates fully at Board meetings and although he does not have voting powers is very much looked to for advice and comment on all issues.
+The Executive Director participates fully at Board meetings and although he does not have voting powers is relied upon for advice and comment on all issues.

-The minutes are taken by one of the key senior staff and after distribution to the Directors and approval at a subsequent board meeting are also placed in the 'Interpreter's Room' (which as Registrants will know is the access-controlled part of the website which provides Registrants with privileged access to the Minutes and Annual Accounts).
+The minutes are taken by one of the key senior staff and after distribution to the Directors and approval at a subsequent board meeting are also placed in the 'Interpreter's Room' (which is the access-controlled part of the website which provides Registrants with privileged access to the Minutes and Annual Accounts).

-The Executive Director has a team of six staff of whom two (our Professional Standards Manager and our Registration Manager) have been with NRPSI since before it became independent from the CloL in April 2011 and therefore have considerable experience.
-Our registration team of four staff are involved in maintaining the Register, which requires in depth understanding of the registration criteria and great efforts have been made to retain experienced staff.
+The Executive Director has a team of six staff of whom two (our Professional Standards Manager and our Registration Manager) have been with NRPSI since before it became independent from the CloL in April 2011 and therefore have extensive experience.
+Our registration team of four staff are involved in maintaining the Register, which requires in depth understanding of the registration criteria.
+Great efforts have been made to retain experienced staff.
 Complaints against our Code of Conduct are managed by our Professional Standards Manager.

-Whilst the Executive Director is accountable to the Board for the way in which he/she manages the NRPSI's affairs, all the Directors are non-executive, so do not get involved in day-to-day operations (although on occasion the chair has done so in the past when the Executive Director has not been available).
+The Executive Director is accountable to the Board for the way in which they manage the NRPSI's affairs.
+All the Directors are non-executive, so do not normally get involved in day-to-day operations (although on occasion the chair has done so in the past when the Executive Director has not been available).

-The Directors provide a range of skill sets and contacts however that the Executive Director can and does call on as the occasion requires and the Chair has regular and fairly detailed contact with the Executive Director.
+The Directors do however provide a range of skill sets and contacts that the Executive Director can and does call on as the occasion requires and the Chair has regular and detailed contact with the Executive Director.

-The lay directors are particularly valuable in both supporting the Executive Director in maintaining the operations of NRPSI and ensuring an understanding of and application of best-practise and good governance.
+The lay directors are particularly valuable in both supporting the Executive Director in maintaining the operations of NRPSI and ensuring an understanding of and application of best-practice and good governance.